pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_triage_update.hbs.md

 ## <a id='synopsis'></a>Synopsis

 Create or update a vulnerability impact analysis.
-For impact analysis, you need to target a specific OS/Application package, vulnerability and image or source belonging to a specific Artifact Group.
-This tool follows CycloneDX's VEX spec for impact analysis, and you will find flag options for each of the CycloneDX's VEX fields, as well as support for only their predefined values.
+For impact analysis, you must target a specific OS and application package, vulnerability, and image or source belonging to a specific Artifact Group.
+This tool follows CycloneDX's VEX specification for impact analysis, that includes flag options for each of the CycloneDX's VEX fields, and support for only their predefined values.
 Here is a description of the fields and their supported options:

 ## Impact Analysis States (\-\-state)